Eastern Canadian Inuktitut

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Tunumiisut is a dialect of Inuit.
+Tunumiisut is a dialect of the Inuktitut language.

 Tunumiisut is part of the North America region on DialectAtlas.